Disease Guide ·Heartworm ·2026

 Pre-Existing Exclusion

 If your dog tests positive before or during enrollment, heartworm is permanently excluded as pre-existing.
-Even after successful treatment, some insurers won't cover future heartworm-related complications.
-Always get a negative heartworm test on record before enrolling in insurance.
+Even after successful treatment, some insurers won't cover future complications.
+Always get a negative test before enrolling.

 🇺🇸 US Pet Insurance Guide